Cart

 3. Massage gun: Provides percussive therapy but lacks stretching capabilities.

-4. Acu-Hump: A butt release tool specifically designed for piriformis massage.
-It releases tight muscles like acupressure from a massage therapist's fingers.
+4. Acu-Hump: A butt massage tool specifically designed for piriformis massage.
+It presses tight muscles, providing acupressure similar to that from a massage therapist's fingers.

-• Versatility: Works not only for the piriformis but also for the glutes, lower back, and more.
+• Multi-Purpose Use: Works not only for the tight piriformis but also for the glutes, lower back, and more.

 Acu-hump®: